JoshMarino/gazebo_and_ros_control/README.md

 1. Create a ROS package that provides a launch file to properly start Gazebo and RViz with the RRBot model loaded.
 Start a node that sets some PID gains for the joint controllers and creates publishers to have the joints follow sin(i/100).
 2. Modify the RRBot definition to add a third link, ie. make it a RRRBot.
 Leave the camera and laser at the end of the last link.
 Modify the above node to use the new RRRBot.

+**ROS package Dependancies**
+* Gazebo: The main ROS simulation environment.
+* Rviz: 3D visualisation tool for ROS.
+* ROS Indigo: Eighth ROS distribution release.
+* [ros_control](https://github.com/ros-controls/ros_control): Controller framework for ROS
+* ros_controllers `sudo apt-get install ros-indigo-ros-control ros-indigo-ros-controllers`

 #####Goal 1#####
-The three tutorials provide the basic building blocks needed to accomplish goal 1.
+The three tutorials provide the basic building blocks needed to accomplish the first goal.
 A complete ROS package that starts gazebo and rviz with the RRBot will require:

-1. a package.xml with the subscriber/publisher node definition.
+1. a package.xml and CMakeList file to build within the CatKin workskpace.
 2. a [.xacro](http://wiki.ros.org/xacro) file used to simplify the robot URDF file and load.
-3. .gazebo and .rviz files to load your robot in the gazebo and rviz simulate and visualise your robot in ROS.
+3. .gazebo and .rviz files to load your robot in Gazebo and Rviz for robot simulation and visualisation in ROS.
-4. .yaml file to incorporate parameters not supported by URDF, an executable .py with the appropriate node definition, and a launch file.
+4. .yaml file to incorporate parameters not supported by URDF
+5. An executable .py with the appropriate subscriber/publisher node definition.
+6. A launch file.

 The .xacro, .gazebo and .rviz files can be made using this [tutorial](http://gazebosim.org/tutorials/?tut=ros_control) as a guide.

-1)Step one:
+*1) Step one:*
 First we need to create a configuration file that will contain all parameters that are necessary for our controller.
 The following is the configuration residing in the .yaml file:

 ```